Students are the best resources, so I share their thoughts with you...along with some recommendations of trusted colleagues and valuable references.

 Cheryl creates an individualized action plan based on a diagnostic evaluation of the SAT/ACT and PSAT for each student’s goals, focusing one-on-one sessions on developing skills and test strategies to produce proven results.
 Students then develop greater test confidence and knowledge.
 Cheryl works in tandem with Less College Stress Consulting regarding college testing requirements and preferences.
 She can be reached at firstname.lastname@example.org

 Licensed Educational Professional

-Lisa Leskiw is an accomplished licensed educational professional who serves as both an IEC and a professor of Social Sciences, English, and College Skills Writing.
-She has a wealth of knowledge in these areas and specializes in the area of organizational functioning, helping students address executive function challenges as they strive to complete college work and/or college applications.
+Lisa Leskiw is an accomplished licensed educational professional who has a wealth of knowledge in the Social Sciences, English, and College Skills Writing.
+She specializes in the area of organizational functioning, helping students address executive function challenges as they strive to complete college work and/or college applications.

 Lisa works closely and compassionately with students and their families as an educator and consultant in hourly sessions or four-hour packages.

 She holds a Bachelor of Arts in English, a Master of Science in Education from Fordham University, and both an MSW and an LSW from NYU.
 Contact Lisa at email@example.com.

 Margo Rudman Gold is an Independent Educational Consultant (IEC) and has been in the college preparation field for the past ten years.
 Seven years ago, she founded Performing Arts College Consultants in the belief that the college process is unique for performing arts students: those who wish to leverage their passion in the college process as well as those who seek a pre-professional track in dance or theatre performance.